Koed00/django-q/docs/monitor.rst

 =======
 .. py:currentmodule::django_q.monitor

-The cluster monitor shows information about all the Q clusters connected to your project.
+The cluster monitor shows live information about all the Q clusters connected to your project.

 Start the monitor with Django's `manage.py` command::